Professional Book Editors–Choosing the Right One

 Truth behind the ‘Bargain’ Sites

 In the current economy, many copy editors have lost their jobs.
-Some of them go online or advertise in writer publications, representing themselves as full-scale editors, offering to content-edit books but lacking the skills to do a professional job.
+Some of them go online or advertise in writer publications, representing themselves as full-scale, developmental editors, but lacking the specialized knowledge and training that in-depth editing and critiquing require.
+Some even offer to developmentally edit novels, but without having studied fiction critiquing or writing.
 Some, like the self-proclaimed editors, work for peanuts on the discount sites.
-Many of my clients, before finding me, were burned by a “bargain” edit, only to find—once they unveiled their book to the world—that it was riddled with embarrassing flaws, problems, and inconsistencies.
-Some of these their “editor” actually added to the manuscript.
+I’ve had clients who, before finding me, were burned by a “bargain” edit, only to find—after unveiling their book to the world—that it was riddled with embarrassing flaws, problems, and inconsistencies.
+Some of these their “editor” actually added to the manuscript!

 Complimentary Author Consultation

-I’m an industry-trained, developmental (substantive) editor, with a specialization in fiction.
-Feel free to contact me about your book.
+I’m an industry-trained, developmental editor, with special training in fiction writing and criticism.
+Visit my About page for my qualifications.
+Feel welcome to contact me for a no-charge phone consultation about your project.

-Don’t let unqualified people, pretending to be professional book editors or to have skills they don’t possess, spoil your chances at being published and successful.
-I’ll honestly answer your questions, by phone or email, and will tell you what I can do to help.
+Don’t let unqualified people, pretending to be professional book editors or to have advanced skills they don’t possess, spoil your chances at being published and successful.
+I’m happy to honestly answer your questions, and tell you what I can do to help.